Massachusetts Spinal Cord Injury Lawyer

 How Spinal Cord Injuries Happen in Massachusetts

 Violent crime is the third most common cause of a spinal injury.
 While any form of criminal assault could lead to a serious injury, the vast majority of spinal injuries caused by violence involve gunshot wounds.
 These acts of violence make up 13 percent of all spinal injuries.
+Spinal cord injuries could also be caused by blunt force trauma.
+Many victims suffer spinal injuries when another person severely beats them.

 Medical and Surgical Errors